-Section 6.
-Evidence Evaluation and Boundary Resolution Task Descriptio Point n Value 1 Discussion of all survey evidence found and how it was evaluated by the candidate 2 A discussion of evidentiary problems encountered and any boundary re-establishments 3 Any boundary uncertainties or significant conflicts with previous plan measurements should be discussed in some detail 4 Identify possible alternative solutions to the re-establishment performed.
+Task Description Point Value 1 Discussion of all survey evidence found and how it was evaluated by the candidate 2 A discussion of evidentiary problems encountered and any boundary re-establishments 3 Any boundary uncertainties or significant conflicts with previous plan measurements should be discussed in some detail 4 Identify possible alternative solutions to the re-establishment performed.
 5 Discussion of hierarchy of evidence as applied to the evidence found in the Candidate's survey.
-Total · 10
+Total 10